khaledmostafaismaiel/Shaheen/README.md

 # misc
 Misc Micro projects

-- Branch alternative contains code/data to crawl the website http://alternativeto.net/ for FOSS products
+- Branch alternative contains code/data to crawl the website http://alternativeto.net/ for FOSS products.
+- Branch tanseeq contains code for a simple gadget that is used to query college tanseeq results along with a script to format the data in a csv form.